A topic from the subject of Chromatography in Chemistry.

 • Involves passing a liquid or gas mobile phase through a column packed with a stationary phase.

-• Compounds separate based on their interactions with the stationary phase (adsorption or partition).
+• Compounds separate based on their interactions with the stationary phase (adsorption, partition, or ion exchange).
+Those with stronger interactions with the stationary phase move more slowly.

 Main Concepts:

-• Eluent: Mobile phase that elutes the compounds from the column.
+• Eluent: The mobile phase that elutes the compounds from the column.
+The choice of eluent is crucial for optimal separation.

 Column Chromatography: An Experiment in Separation and Purification